mkobuolys/dartpad-workshop-segmented-state/src/handle_shape_data/instructions.md

 }
 ```

 Now you can run the code to see how the success state is handled in UI.
-However, the loaded shape just pops on the screen without any indication of data loading.
+However, the loaded shape pops on the screen without any indication of data loading.
 Thus, let's handle the _loading_ state next!